Sidon/Sidon.github.io/_posts/2016-8-15-data-analysis-tools-week2.md

 My response variable is categorical with 2 levels.
 That is, life expectancy greater than or less than the mean (calculated) of all countries in gapmind data set.

 ####  <a name = "nullh"></a>Null hypothesis:
-No there is association between life expectancy and alcohol consumption
+No there is association between life expectancy and alcohol consumption.

 ###  <a name = "contingency1"></a>contingency table
 ```python